 A block theme is a type of WordPress theme built using blocks.
 You can edit all parts of a block theme in the Site Editor.

-WordPress supports block themes from version 5.9 and with limited support in version 5.8 with the Gutenberg plugin.
-Together with the Styles interface, block themes are part of full site editing.
-They are sometimes called full site editing themes.
-Learn about the background to full site editing.
+WordPress supports block themes from version 5.9.
+Together with the Styles interface, block themes are part of the new site editing feature.
+Block themes are sometimes called full site editing themes.
+Learn more about the site editing feature.

 You may also be interested in reading the support article about block themes.

 In this part of the handbook, you will learn about:

 - The differences between classic themes and block themes

 - Templates and template parts

 - The theme.json configuration file

 Prerequisites for this chapter: Theme Basics